After years of dominating the charcoal smoker market, the

 How easy is it to use?

-If you’ve struggled with a cheap offset smoker, or even relied on using the snake method on a old Weber kettle, you’ll be very happy with how easy this smoker is to use.
-We recently included it on our list of best smokers for beginners.
+If you’ve struggled with a cheap offset smoker, or even relied on using the snake method on an old

 As the light coals burn down, the unlit coals below start to ignite.
 This allows you to get many hours out of a single load of charcoal.